mthiebaux/JSNtemplate/README.md

 > node server.js 8001
 ```

-Enter the localhost url in your browser, which will load index.html by default:
+Then enter the localhost url in your browser, which will load index.html by default:

 ```
 localhost:8080